Wynn

 Country Club Grill: They say it's a club, but it's a steakhouse on a golf course and they try to keep us out.
 We're not sure what the story is, just that they kept coming up with more and more excuses to keep us out.
 It sure smelled like charbroiled steaks, but they also have seafood, and sandwiches at lunch.
 Oh yeah, their hot dog is double-digits in price.

 Okada: A high-end sushi and Japanese restaurant.
 The food is fresh and very good.
 The prices are, if you can believe this, not outrageous, especially when compared to Nobu or Hiyakumi.
 One of the best sushi places in town, and in one of the prettiest rooms.
+Oh, the gong outside isn't real, so don't try to ring it.
+Learn from us.

 Red 8: Affordable and pretty good?
 Are you sure we're still at Wynn?
 This Chinese restaurant is right across from the high-roller slots, and serves fair portions of good traditional dishes like oxtail soup and vegetable fried rice.